 Some of these problems can be minimized or made tolerable, but the options available are limited and many only address a select subset of the eight issues discussed.
 Additionally, some options can be rather unpalatable and not terribly realistic.
 We have seen companies try to stop using Excel (good luck), others trying to “discourage” Excel use by their engineers, and some who invest in supporting tools (Google Docs, SharePoint, etc.).
 In extreme cases organizations resort to building or buying various bespoke products and throwing away the entire collection of spreadsheets built up over the years.
 Needless-to-say, this approach can be painful, expensive and time consuming.

 If you want to eliminate all eight of these problems, and not throw away your Excel spreadsheets, then one tool, EASA, is uniquely qualified and proven in the market to make this possible.
-EASA is a model deployment platform that is used to “appify” any number of software programs (Excel, MATLAB, CAE, pharmaceutical and chemical modeling, in-house, etc.) and safely and reliably share them at the enterprise level as browser accessible and access controlled web apps.
+EASA is a model deployment platform that is used to “appify” any number of software programs (Excel, MATLAB, CAE, pharmaceutical and chemical modeling, in-house, etc.) and safely and reliably share them at the enterprise level as browser accessible and access controlled web apps (see how it works).
 If you have high value spreadsheets that could be leveraged by more users but are kept under lock and key, or if you have some or all of the eight common frustrations, then EASA is well worth checking into.

 Interested in more information?